Independence National Historical Park | INDEPENDENCE HALL

 The wing replacements themselves were torn down in 1898 and reconstructions of the originals were built.
 This was the result of a public push to restore the building to its 1776 appearance.

-West wing of Independence hall
+West wing of Independence Hall, part of Independence National Historical Park

-West wing of Independence hall
+West wing of Independence Hall, part of Independence National Historical Park

 The original steeple, which was made of wood, had rotted to the point that it was removed in 1781.
 The current steeple was erected in 1828.

-Steeple of Independence Hall
+Steeple of Independence Hall in Philadelphia

-Steeple of Independence Hall
+Steeple of Independence Hall in Philadelphia

 Most of the interior was restored to its 1776 appearance by the National Park Service in the mid-1900s.

-Foyer of Independence Hall
+Foyer of Independence Hall in Philadelphia

-Foyer of Independence Hall
+Foyer of Independence Hall in Philadelphia

 By the 1770s, Philadelphia was the largest city in America, which is why it was chosen as the meeting place for the colonial representatives, a group called the Continental Congress.
-The first meeting was held at Carpenters’ Hall from September 5 to October 26, 1774, to decide what to do about the escalating situation with Great Britain, particularly after the British enacted what the colonies called the Intolerable Acts.
+The first meeting was held at Carpenters’ Hall from September 5 through October 26, 1774, to decide what to do about the escalating situation with Great Britain, particularly after the British enacted what the colonies called the Intolerable Acts.
 The decision was to petition King George with a list of grievances.
 The king’s response was to send more troops to the colonies in order to quell any talk of rebellion.
 This prompted the colonies to meet for a second time beginning in May 1775.

 Now known as the Second Continental Congress, this time delegates met at the Pennsylvania State House.
 The Pennsylvania government moved to the upper level and gave the Congress use of the larger, lower level room.
 It is during the Second Continental Congress that independence from Great Britain was declared, the Declaration of Independence was adopted and signed, and the Articles of Confederation—the new country’s first constitution—was written.